Oxford (UK Parliament constituency): Elections in the 1830s

 Stonor's election was declared void on petition, causing a by-election.

 Elections in the 1840s

 Elections in the 1850s

 Wood was appointed Solicitor General for England and Wales, requiring a by-election.

 Wood resigned after being appointed Vice-Chancellor, causing a by-election.

 Neate's election was declared void on petition due to bribery, causing a by-election.

 Cardwell was appointed Chief Secretary to the Lord Lieutenant of Ireland, requiring a by-election.

 Elections in the 1860s

 Cardwell was appointed Chancellor of the Duchy of Lancaster, requiring a by-election.

 Langston's death caused a by-election.

 Cardwell was appointed Secretary of State for the Colonies, requiring a by-election.

 Cardwell was appointed Secretary of State for War, requiring a by-election.

 Elections in the 1870s

 Harcourt was appointed Solicitor General for England and Wales, causing a by-election.

-Cardwell succeeded to the peerage, becoming Viscount Cardwell and causing a by-election.
+Cardwell was elevated to the peerage, becoming Viscount Cardwell and causing a by-election.